These easy no-bake protein bars make a delicious grab and go snack, and taste just like dessert!

 - Combine the dry ingredients in a mixing bowl, stirring to make sure there are no lumps.

-- Melt the chocolate in a microwave or in a heatproof bowl over hot water.
+- If using the chocolate chips, melt the chocolate in a microwave or in a heatproof bowl over hot water.
 Dip each bar into the chocolate to coat the base and sides.
 Drizzle a little chocolate over the top.
 Let it set at room temperature or refrigerate to set.

 - Store the bars in an airtight container in the refrigerator.
 They will last a week or two.
 Unless you eat them all first!

 So delicious!
 I hope you enjoy them, let me know how they turn out – I love hearing from you!

 I do a lot of baking with my own Betty Rocker protein powder because I know exactly what’s in it (and what’s not!).
 If you’re looking for a clean, delicious protein powder that contains all the essential amino acids, is organic, and versatile enough to be baked with or simply shaken in a mixer bottle, you’ve found a winner!

 I ❤️ Chocolate Protein is a 100% ORGANIC, high protein (21g per serving), nutrient-dense whole food protein powder combining 4 plant-based protein sources into a delicious chocolate shake to support an active lifestyle!